It’s 2:30 in the afternoon and Central Coast tattoo parlour owner Lisa Yeomans apologises for being late for our interview.

-It is a good idea to pause and gather yourself before you begin driving again, as the shock or adrenaline could impact your focus and judgement on the road.
+It is a good idea to pause and gather yourself before you begin driving again, as the shock or adrenaline could impact your focus and judgment on the road.

-Miss Yeomans advises that even if you think a kangaroo may have been at the side of the road for a while, it is still important to check it and contact your local wildlife rescue organisation, as joeys can potentially survive in a pouch for a number of days.
+Miss Yeomans advises that even if you think a kangaroo may have been at the side of the road for a while, it is still important to check it and contact your local wildlife rescue organisation, as joeys can potentially survive in a pouch for several days.
 This is also true if the animal hopped away, as it may be injured and need assistance.

 Who to call if you hit a kangaroo?

-To find your nearest wildlife rescue organisation, you can use this tool from Australian Fauna Care or take a look at the following list:
+To find your nearest wildlife rescue organisation, take a look at the following list: